Crafting the Perfect “Job Elimination Due to Restructuring” Layoff Letter

 job elimination layoff quote

-Step 5: Details on severance package, benefits, and outplacement services
+Step 5: Details of severance, benefits, and final pay

 Important Note: While writing a layoff letter is essential, it’s always best to have the initial layoff discussion in person or over some type of video chat.
 Sending a letter out of the blue without any initial context can often come across as insensitive & in-personal.